-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Karen Frost (the Clerk to the Governing Body).
-If sending by post, please mark correspondence to The Clerk to the Governing Body and as Private and Confidential.
-Complaints can be emailed securely using this email address: karenfrost50@gmail.com
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Charlotte Smith (the Clerk to the Governing Body) via the school office.
+Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice Bureau to help you.